daixiangxiang/daixiangxiang.github.io/index-en.md

 - **Description** : Research on spatio-temporal compression in video analysis.
 - **Content** : As the first author,  the work is submitted to TII (IEEE Transactions on Industrial Informatics, IF:10.215).
 ####  2021.08-2021.09  &emsp; [ACM summer school](https://europe.acm.org/hpc-summer-school)
-- **Description** : Teachers from Stanford, Oxford, Cambridge, etc., as well as enterprises such as Nvidia and Huawei, are mainly for young computer science researchers and engineers from all over the world, and only a few undergraduate students are admitted.
+- **Description** : Teachers from Stanford, Oxford, Cambridge, etc., and enterprises such as Nvidia and Huawei, are mainly for young computer science researchers and engineers from all over the world, and only a few undergraduate students are admitted.
 - **Content** : Subject is  _HPC computer architectures for AI and dedicated applications._ &ensp;
-&ensp; I  successfully obtain certificate of honor (the best performing students).
+&ensp; I  successfully obtained certificate of honor (the best performing students).

 ####  2021.03-2022.03 &emsp; [Design of real-time video analysis system based on edge computing](https://github.com/daixiangxiang/object-detection.git)（_Project Leader_）
 - **Description** : The project to build a test framework, using socket to finish communication.
 The edge node is simulated by notebook to run the mainstream recognition framework,.
 After image recognition, the image is compressed by clipping.